senexi/protobuf-builder/README.md

 - go
 - java
 - python
+- javascript

 ## usage

 Run the docker image and mount the input directory containing the protobufs to `/proto` and the output directory to `/generated`

+The input directory for the protobuf files can also be modiefied by setting the `PROTO_INPUT` environment variable.

 This repo contains a sample protobuf file for try out.